ipfs/specs/ipld/README.md

 UPDATE: we re-drafted this spec to deal with links.
 We hope to re-finalize it shortly.
 Sorry for any inconvenience.
 This was an important change to do before implementations shipped.

 There are a variety of systems that use merkle-tree and hash-chain inspired datastructures (e.g. git, bittorrent, ipfs, tahoe-lafs, sfsro).
-IPLD defines:
+IPLD (Inter Planetary Linked Data) defines:

 - **_merkle-links_**: the core unit of a merkle-graph
 - **_merkle-dag_**: any graphs whose edges are _merkle-links_.